Firefly Logo

 Walking up even the smallest slope is no fun.
 Luckily, ski passes grant access to lift systems.

-The cost of lift passes fund the maintenance of the mountains.
+The cost of lift passes funds the maintenance of the mountains.

 I recommend getting the full pass, so you can explore the whole area.
 This avoids confusion when deciding where to ski, as you can access any lift you can ski to.
 However, if you are new to skiing, spending your first day on the Solaise pass might be a wise move, so you “learn to swim in a pond before diving into the ocean”.